 - Upload documents on your smartphone.
 Consider uploading a copy of your advance directives onto your smartphone.

-- Download and print out the My Champion Wallet Card and carry it with you.
+- Download and print out the My Champion Wallet Card flyer in English or in Spanish and carry it with you.